tldr-pages/tldr/pages/common/hg-push.md

 `hg push {{path/to/destination_repository}}`

-- Allow pushing a new branch (disabled by default):
+- Push a new branch if it does not exist (disabled by default):

 `hg push --new-branch`